martin-ejdestig/sork/README.md

 ## TODO

 - Implement --fix flag for check that fixes found errors if possible.
-- Multiple recursive glob.glob() is slow on large repositories.
-E.g. it takes 2-3 minutes to find all source files in the Chromium repository both with and without a warm cache while it takes ~50 seconds with `find` and a cold cache and 3 seconds with a warm cache.
 - More robust project root detection (check for more VCS dot directories, ... other ideas?)
 - Add user specific configuration in $HOME/.config/ that lets user add search paths for how to find build directories.
 Want to avoid -bp/--build-path flag as much as possible.